-The MCC consortium (MCC) is governing body of the MCP.
+The MCP consortium (MCC) is governing body of the MCP.
 It defined the criteria of being MCP service providers and endorses organisations to be such.

 The Structure of MCC

 The MCC has been structured in a way inspired by the World Wide Web consortium (W3C).
 An as with W3C, the MCC has a few number of host members, which are all non-profit organisations.
 An addition to these, there are regular members, which can also be for-profit-organisations.
 The host members form the board, which decides on new members and endorses MCP service providers.
 Documents defining the criteria for being MCP services providers must be adopted by the General Assembly, in which all members are represented, with veto possibility for the host members.
 Furthermore, the MCC has an advisory board and a few governmental observers that are represented at the board, but without voting rights.